 - 3.9 The key equalities protected characteristics include age, disability, gender, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief.
 Whilst there is no absolute requirement to fully remove any disadvantage, the duty is to have regard to and remove or minimise disadvantage.
-In considering the merits of this planning application, due regard has been given to these objectives. - 3.10 As the proposal directly affects gypsies and travellers, particular regard is required to these objectives.
+In considering the merits of this planning application, due regard has been given to these objectives. - 3.10 As the proposal directly affects gypsies and travellers, a group with protected characteristics, particular regard is required to these objectives.
 The proposals will result in improved and increased accommodation on the site, and as such it is considered that the proposal has a positive effect under the Equalities Act and is consistent with the aforementioned objectives. - 3.11 Human Rights Act: The development has been assessed against the provisions of the Human Rights Act, including Article 1 of the First Protocol (Protection of property), Article 6 (Right to a fair trial) and Article 8 (Right to respect for private and family life and home) of the Act itself.
 The consideration of the application in accordance with the Council procedures will ensure that views of all those interested are taken into account.
-All comments from interested parties have been considered and reported in summary in this report, with full text available via the Council's website. - 3.12 The proposals will result in improved and increased accommodation on the site, and as such it is considered that the proposed development would not prejudice the Human Rights of the applicant or any third party.
-The closest third party to the site will be a house some 120m distant from the application site. - 3.13 Listed building setting: Section 66(1) of the Planning (Listed Buildings and Conservation Areas) Act 1990 requires that special regard must be had to the desirability of preserving a listed building or its setting or any features of special architectural or historic interest which it possesses.
+All comments from interested parties have been considered and reported in summary in this report, with full text available via the Council's website. - 3.12 The proposals will result in improved and increased accommodation on the site, and as such it is considered that the proposed development would not prejudice the Human Rights of the applicant or any third party (including future residents of the development or nearby residents). - 3.13 Listed building setting: Section 66(1) of the Planning (Listed Buildings and Conservation Areas) Act 1990 requires that special regard must be had to the desirability of preserving a listed building or its setting or any features of special architectural or historic interest which it possesses.
 Section 16(2) has the same requirement for proposals for listed building consent.
 No listed buildings are considered to be materially affected by the proposals. - 3.14 Conservation areas: Section 72 of the Planning (Listed Buildings and Conservation Areas) Act 1990 requires special attention to be paid to the desirability of preserving or enhancing the character or appearance of a conservation area.
-No conservation areas are considered to be materially affected by the proposals.
+No conservation areas are considered to be materially affected by the proposals. - 3.15 Secretary of State call-in request: The Department for Levelling Up, Communities and Housing has received a request to call-in the application for determination by the Secretary of State if the Council is minded to grant planning permission for the application.
+DLUCH is waiting for a committee resolution before considering this request, and the Council has confirmed that a decision notice will not be issued until consideration has been given to this request.